Training & Education

 Obesity Fellows Program

-The Endocrine Society is pleased to offer the 2nd installment of the Obesity Fellows Program, a blended learning experience on best practices in obesity care, exclusively for endocrinology fellows.
-Chaired by renowned obesity medicine expert Amy Rothberg, MD, DABOM, the Obesity Fellows program is an exclusive, application-based educational activity for current fellows, offering several modes of learning, including:
+The Endocrine Society is pleased to offer the Obesity Fellows Program, a blended learning experience on best practices in obesity care, exclusively for endocrinology fellows.
+Chaired by renowned obesity medicine expert Amy Rothberg, MD, DABOM, and Dimpi Desai, MD, the Obesity Fellows program on September 19-20, 2025, is an exclusive, application-based educational activity for current fellows, offering several modes of learning, including:

-• An engaging in-person program located in downtown Washington, D.C., at Endocrine Society Headquarters, September 27-28, where fellows get the opportunity to meet with the top experts in the field of obesity care and management.
+• An engaging in-person program located in downtown Washington, D.C., at the Endocrine Society Headquarters, where fellows get the opportunity to meet with the top experts in the field of obesity care and management.

 • 6 on-demand lectures with related pre- and post-test questions, covering foundational topics on obesity clinical practice; and